 ''Living our daily lives we are constantly, inevitably surrounded by, using, dependent on and creating materials - processed materials, natural materials, waste materials''

 Our work with circular material thinking puts its emphasis on post consumer and biobased materials.
-We see these materials as an outset for a discussion of our current culture and material politics.
-We apply material studies into surfaces and structures for utilitarian objects, installations and events.
+We see these materials as an outset for questioning our current culture and material politics.
+We apply material studies on surfaces and structures to create and facilitate utilitarian objects, installations and events.